rvaccone/neovim-config/README.md

 ```

 While I use [Supermaven](https://supermaven.com/)'s paid version, its free tier is excellent.
 You can remove the plugin to avoid activation prompts until you're ready to try it out for in-line prediction.

+> [!WARNING]
+> This configuration has only been tested on macOS.
+It will take some time to install the plugins, language servers, and formatters on the first launch.

 ## Keymaps